 Like any other job, having the right tools on hand will make the job flow much smoother and easier.
 You will want to make sure you have a sprayer or roller that can cover large amounts of an area at one time.
 We recommend using a sprayer.
 This will cut down on work time, will make it easier to get into all the joints, and will be much easier overall.
 But make sure to spray at all angles to make sure the paint gets into all of the nooks and crannies of the brick.
 This is especially important if you have over grouted joints like our house.

-If using a sprayer, you will still need a brush on hand for any drips or any hard to reach areas.
+If using a sprayer, you will still need a brush on hand for any drips or any hard-to-reach areas.
 Always keep in mind that before applying a second or third coat, you want to make sure and let the paint dry for at least 4-6 hours.

 It’s also very important to use the right type of paint on your exterior brick.
 We recommend using either a mineral-based paint or a latex paint made specifically for masonry.
 Both are fine, but mineral-based should hold up even longer.

 I don’t think it takes much to figure this one out, but before you start painting, consider the weather conditions.
-Being extremely too cold or too hot will not be the best conditions for painting brick.
+Being extremely too cold or too hot will not be the best condition for painting brick.
 Windy weather and rain probably won’t work either.

 Make sure and check your forecast for a few good days of good temperatures and pleasant working conditions.
 This will make it much better for the painter and the paint will adhere to the surface much better.